 You need to make your payments on-line, by registering on-line at URSSAF.

-Registration requires you enter your personal, business and bank account details.
+Registration requires you enter your personal details and business and bank account numbers.

 Once you have registered and set up a direct payment from your bank, you simply enter your turnover for the period, and the amount you pay is automatically calculated for you.
 You press 'Envoyer' and it is all done until the next time.
 You will receive an e-mail confirmation of payment.

 9.2.
 Income Tax Payments

 The way you pay your income tax will depend on whether you use the régime de base or micro-fiscal for income tax, which was considered in the earlier section Micro-Entrepreneur Income Tax.

 In the case of régime de base until 2019 you paid income tax (if any) following receipt of your annual tax notice, although after your first income tax declaration you pay ‘on account’.
 You could arrange to pay monthly or quarterly.

 In the case ofmicro-fiscal you pay income tax each accounting period, together with your social insurance payments.